Detecting HI Absorption in FRB Spectra: Modern Prospects and Scientific Utility: Potential Science with FRB Absorption

-\citet{Fender2015,Margalit2016} previously identified the use of potential \hi\ absorption in FRBs as an independent distance estimator.
-The rapid improvements in localisation ability since their release have reduced the value for such a concept.
-In this paper, we have focused predominantly on using absorption as a tool to measure \tspin, but here we briefly comment on another use case that would be of high value to the FRB community.
-Currently a significant issue facing those who aim to use FRBs as cosmological probes is the unknown contribution of the host galaxy on the dispersion measure (DM) of FRBs \citep{James2022,Connor2025}.
+A significant issue facing those who aim to use FRBs as cosmological probes is the unknown contribution of the host galaxy on the dispersion measure (DM) of FRBs \citep{James2022,Connor2025}.
 Disentangling this factor from the cosmological contribution, which is sensitive to several key cosmological parameters, is an ongoing thorn in the side of modellers.
 Part of this issue arises from the unknowable projected distance an FRB lies within its host; the dispersion of a burst's signal may be significantly larger if it lies on the far side of a galaxy rather than the near side.

-If a resolved absorption feature is present in a nearby FRB, it may be possible to compare its location in the band with that of an \hi\ emission line.
-If the absorption line is blueshifted relative to the emission line, this indicates that the FRB lies on the near side of the bulk of the host's interstellar medium (ISM) or is associated with an intervening cloud.
-A redshifted feature relative to the emission line would provide strong evidence that the FRB originates on the far side of the galaxy and is seen through the receding half of the local gas column.
-Comparing this kinematic depth with the measured DM would provide stronger host galaxy constraints than is currently possible.
-This is particularly critical given the lack of correlation between excess DM and other FRB properties \citep[Marnoch et al. in prep.;][]{Scott2025,Mas-Ribas2025}, as it would provide a physical rather than statistical basis for DM-host subtractions.
+At the most basic level, a correlation between \hi\ absorption strength and excess DM across a sample of localised FRBs would provide a direct and empirical basis for host DM subtractions.
+More directly, the \hi\ emission-absorption comparison introduced in the previous subsection is also relevant here; in cases where an absorption profile spans only a subset of a corresponding emission line width, the missing velocity components indicate gas lying on the far side of the FRB, constraining its depth within the host.
+In sufficiently resolved systems, this could be combined with kinematic disk modelling \citep[e.g. with \texttt{3DBarolo},][]{Barolo} to yield a probabilistic line-of-sight placement.

+Alternatively, if one instead assumes a value for \tspin, as is commonplace, an \hi\ column density measurement derived via emission can be compared with an inferred column density estimate as a function of \tspin.
+If the ratio of the inferred to measured \nhi\ approaches zero (unity), the FRB likely lies on the near (far) side of the bulk ISM.
+While this evidently requires an assumption about the thermal conditions of the intervening gas, it may nonetheless allow discrimination between highly disparate origins, e.g. a foreground globular cluster versus a source embedded within the gaseous disk.
+In the case of FRB~20211127I, the ratio would have an upper limit of